newtonx-inc/kong-pre-auth-hook/README.md

 **kong-pre-auth-hook** performs a few customizable operations before auth plugins run, such as stripping auth headers that can be spoofed by requesters, and allowing for more finer grained control of whether auth plugins should run or not based on the request.
+This plugin works in conjunction with [kong-post-auth-hook](https://github.com/newtonx-inc/kong-post-auth-hook)

 # What this plugin does
 ## Strips headers that can be spoofed